 For those who have been performing their jobs satisfactorily for some time, promotion is the next logical step.
 Yet many people keep wondering how to recognize when they are prepared for a promotion.

-Despite the fact that there is no universally applicable response to this query, there are a few typical situations that might suggest you are qualified for a promotion.
+Even though there is no universally applicable response to this question, there are a few situations that might suggest you are qualified for a promotion.
 These comprise:

-- After some time on the work, you want to assume more responsibilities.
+- After some time on the work, you want to take on more responsibilities.

 - Your title no longer accurately describes your current duties.